 Year-round inspirational gifts for kids who love travel

-So rather than just an ordinary kids gift guide this Christmas (though if you’re stuck for ideas, we have last minute stocking-stuffer ideas too!), here’re our top 5 picks for Christmas gift ideas for kids that will inspire them to travel and to learn about the world.
-Perfect especially for loved ones who may be overseas, these are gifts that keep on giving!!
+We know how difficult it can to find that perfect gift for loved ones living overseas.
+So rather than just an ordinary kids gift guide this Christmas, here are our top 5 picks for Christmas gift ideas for kids that will inspire them to travel and to learn about the world – and they are easy to get delivered from abroad!

 All our recommendations have been tried and tested by the Globetrotters